EPUB FixerKDP upload error scanner

 When you need manual review

-It cannot safely repair a deeply corrupted archive, encrypted EPUB, DRM file, non-EPUB input, missing OPF package, missing book content, or unclear package layout with several competing targets.
+It cannot choose between duplicate entries with different content or repair a deeply corrupted archive, encrypted EPUB, DRM file, non-EPUB input, missing OPF package, missing book content, or several competing package targets.

 Before / after example